TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 What unanticipated problems occurred?

-- There were several problems with our constraints or measures of success where we wouldn't be able to complete them, so we had to work with our advisor to modify them.
+- There were several problems with our constraints or measures of success where we weren't able to fully complete them, so we had to work with our advisor to modify them.
 - The robot went slower than I expected which was part of my section, and I had to find was to test the robot to determine the root cause.

 What would you do differently if you were to do it over again?